pengzhanbo/vite-plugin-mock-dev-server/README.md

 └── package.json
 ```

-In this directory, after `npm install` to install the dependencies, `npm start` can be executed to start the mock server.
+In this directory, execute `npm install` to install dependencies, and then execute `npm start` to start the mock server.

-default port: `8080`。
+The default port is `8080`.

-Access the associated `mock` interface via `localhost:8080/`.
+You can access related `mock` interfaces through `localhost:8080/`.

 ## Archives